0xRar/OverTheWire-Natas/Natas3.md

 this is the only thing in the source code
 `<!-- No more information leaks!!
 Not even Google will find it this time... -->`

+this comment is actually a hint for `robots.txt` because robots.txt can disallow directories so search engine crawlers wont find them.

 when i saw that i thought of `robots.txt` maybe there is something there